Materials: Coils and foam

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 Most back sleepers who are average-weight or plus-size will enjoy the supportive feel of the Helix Dawn.
 You shouldn’t experience any sagging at the hips or shoulders in this position.
 However, the mattress doesn’t provide much pressure relief or contouring, so if you experience low back pain or prefer more pressure relief around the lumbar spine, it may feel too firm for you.
 Lightweight back sleepers are also likely to find it too firm.
 For mattresses that protect the spine, see our picks for the best mattress for back sleepers.

 Strict stomach sleepers require a firm mattress that will prevent any sinking at the hips and pelvis, which could induce low back pain.
 On the Dawn, you won’t experience any sinking hips, whether you’re lightweight, average-weight or plus-size.
 If you sleep only on your stomach and prefer a very supportive, firm feel, you’ll probably like the Helix Dawn.
 See the best mattresses for stomach sleepers for similar options.

 We don’t recommend this mattress for lightweight, average-weight or heavyweight side sleepers.
 Its firmness level and dense top foam will increase pressure on the joints, especially at the hips and shoulders.
 The materials in this mattress make it very firm, and most side sleepers will find it uncomfortable on sensitive pressure points along the body.
 For better pressure-relieving mattresses, see our picks for the best mattress for side sleepers.

 The springy and responsive nature of the Helix Dawn should make it easy to move around and change positions.
 The mattress contains no memory foam, so you’ll never experience a “stuck” sensation when you try to move.
 The hundreds of individually wrapped coils in the core and the dense, latex-like comfort layer make it quite bouncy.
 If you are interested in investing more in a latex mattress, see our best latex mattress list.

 The Helix Dawn is a firm mattress, or roughly 8/10 on the 1–10 firmness scale, with 10 being the firmest.
 When you lie down, you’ll experience a firm, supportive feel, but lightweight sleepers and even some average-weight sleepers may find it too firm.
 Its firmness level and overall feel is best for strict stomach sleepers and strict back sleepers who are average-weight or heavyweight and prefer a firm, supportive mattress.

 Temperature regulation is a key strength of all Helix Sleep mattresses, and the Helix Dawn is no exception.
 The coils provide strong air circulation to keep the mattress cool.
-In addition, its firmness level, breathable cover, and comfort and transitional layers together create a cooling environment for hot sleepers.
+In addition, its firmness level, breathable cover, and comfort and transitional layers together create a cooling mattress for hot sleepers.

 Motion isolation is an important quality to consider if you’re planning to sleep with a partner.
 The Dawn does isolate motion fairly well for a hybrid mattress, but it doesn’t absorb as much movement as other Helix Sleep models that contain memory foam.
 The latex-like top foam in the Dawn has more bounce to it, so you can feel some movement across the mattress.
 For mattresses that absorb motion better, see the best mattresses for couples.